percyliang/seq2seq-utils/README.md

 This repository contains some scripts for running experiments with fairseq on CodaLab.

-The main entry point is `run.rb`, which can run things both locally (pass `@cl=0`) and on CodaLab (pass `@cl=1`).
+The main entry point is `run.ry`, which can run things both locally (pass `@cl=0`) and on CodaLab (pass `@cl=1`).
 Note: pass `-n` to print out the command that will be executed.

+One-time setup:

+    ./setup.sh

 Upload things to CodaLab: